KianBahasadri/SEA/README.md

 # SEA_discord
-This is a discord bot that adds security to the SEA discord server
+This is a discord bot that adds security to the SEA discord server. this bot is CURRENTLY NOT FUNCTIONAL.

-**CURRENTLY NOT FUNCTIONAL**

 ## End-User Uses